I've spent an hour here trying to categorize this Obama speech.

 Does anybody know what this means?

-And again, that sounded lifeless as last night, because he doesn't believe this.
+And again, that sounded lifeless as last night because he doesn't believe this.

-And by the way, one of the reasons that Dement says, I can't believe what he says anymore, it's really hard to take it seriously, is because the media has built this guy's expectations up so high.
+And by the way, one of the reasons that DeMint says, I can't believe what he says anymore, it's really hard to take it seriously, is because the media has built this guy's expectations up so high.

 It's built him so high that there's no way he can meet people's expectations.

-All right, politics USA.
+All right, Politics USA.

-It's an obscure leftist blog.
+It's an obscure leftist blog, serving my purposes well today.

 They say they do real liberal politics.